deshine/nodejs-todo/README.md

-# What To Do
+# Node To Do

-A simple API for a ToDo app written in Node.js
+To Do or Not To Do?
+A simple API for a ToDo app written in Node.js.

 ## Getting Started

-Clone to your computer and run 'npm install' from project root to download dependencies.
+Clone to your computer.
+Run 'npm install' from project root to download dependencies.
 Modify config_sample.js and rename to config.js.
 From project root, run 'npm start' to start the node server.
 Access API at http://localhost:3000/

 ### Prerequisites

-Node.js
-MongoDB
+Node.js, MongoDB

 ### Authorization